 Security and disruptive technologies

-In collaboration with strategic partners, we engage key players across Canada's innovation system to build the emerging technology platforms that will sustain Canada's industrial competitiveness.
+In collaboration with strategic partners, the Security and Disruptive Technologies Research Centre engages key players across Canada's innovation system to build the emerging technology platforms that will sustain Canada's industrial competitiveness.

 Technology areas such as nanotechnology, quantum technologies and the convergence of nano-, bio- and information technologies are revolutionizing industries across the world by providing new platforms that can be applied in a wide range of industries.
 By working with key collaborators in both industry and in other research organisations, NRC accelerate the development of new technologies to help clients bring innovations to market ahead of the curve.